cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-0-run.md

 Create a sandbox account, starting from https://account.fr.cloud.gov/signup, and use an email such as your `fname.lname@{cio.gov, pif.gov, fedramp.gov}`

-As your "sandbox" user identity, launch a "Hello World" app so there's something in the dashboard and logs apps to spider.
+As your "sandbox" user identity, launch a ["Hello World" app](https://github.com/cloud-gov/cf-hello-worlds) so there's something in the dashboard and logs apps to spider.
 (ToDo: Determine if this is really necessary, provide link to steps).

 ## Install, Configure, and Update

+- Make sure no other process is bound to port 8080 by running `lsof -i TCP:8080`.
+The ZAP proxy binds to this port.
+- Install Firefox (with Homebrew `brew cask install firefox` or any way you chose).
+Chrome does not support proxy settings while Firefox does.
+- `git clone git@github.com:cloud-gov/product.git` so you have the `context` files you need.
-- Check that you have the [latest stable version of ZAP](https://www.zaproxy.org/download/).
+- Install the [latest stable version of ZAP](https://www.zaproxy.org/download/).
 Install/update via Homebrew with:
   - `brew update; brew install owasp-zap` or
   - `brew update; brew reinstall owasp-zap`
   > NOTE: If you see an error running ZAP as an unsigned application, run the following from the command line:
   - `xattr -dr com.apple.quarantine '/Applications/OWASP ZAP.app'`
-  - ZAP also has a [weekly build](https://www.zaproxy.org/download/#weekly) available.
-If the current stable build isn't working for some reason, try the weekly build instead.
-Download the ZIP, `cd` to it in your terminal, and run it with `./zap.sh`.
-If it outputs a message like `Exiting: ZAP requires a minimum of Java 11 to run`, run `brew install java` to install the latest Java and try again.
 - Start ZAP and update
   - For "Session persistence", select "No, I do not want to persist my session..."
   - For "Manage add-ons", select "Update All"